aysegulakbas/aysegulakbas/README.md

 # Hi, i'm Ayşegül 🙋
--Interested in AI, ML, image processing and mobile application development,<br /> -Innovative, focused on constantly improving skills and processes,<br /> -Planning a career path in the fields of artificial intelligence technologies and Mobile Application Development.<br />
+-Interested Mobile Application development/ iOS Development,<br /> -Innovative, focused on constantly improving skills and processes,<br />

 Please feel free to get in touch with me for any reason!